GeorgeLychock/georgelychock-career-live/README.md

 Release 2
 -   Updated Profile Page to site
 -   Updated profile picture of George
--   Method to show what I work on outside of my main career
+-   Method to show what I work on outside of my main career, add something about my patent
 -   Create an About Hero Image modal
+-   Add an Articles Page

 ## Technologies Used